RandaAdel/RandaAdel.github.io/_posts/2025-08-29-conformal-predictions-first.markdown

 tags: conformal prediction
 ---

-**"A model producing predictions is like making promises, It is all about trust, but what if we can quantify the uncertainty?
-This is how I was first interested in understanding what conformal predictions are all about"**
+**"A model producing predictions is like making promises, it’s all about trust.
+But in practice, promises in machine learning are fragile, because we rarely know how reliable they really are.
+That sparked my curiosity: what if we could not only make predictions but also quantify the uncertainty behind them?
+This led me to explore conformal prediction, a framework that provides rigorous, distribution-free guarantees on prediction reliability.
+The more I learned, the more I realized how powerful it is to shift the conversation from ‘What is the answer?’ to ‘How confident are we in this answer?’
+That perspective makes models not just smarter, but also safer and more transparent which is crucial when deploying AI."**

 <br><br><br>